 As a franchisee, you must invest in relationships.
 Building relationships is the core of any successful endeavor.
 It doesn’t matter if you’re building a business or building awareness for a cause – relationships will go far.

-Yes, product and service is important, but you can have less than perfect products but a great relationship with people and still be profitable.
+Yes, product and service are important, but you can have less than perfect products but a great relationship with people and still be profitable.

 It’s imperative that you keep open communications and work with the franchisor in the way that they’ve outlined.
 For example, the way that many franchisors figure royalty payments is by entering your accounting system remotely using technology and looking at the numbers themselves, then sending you an invoice for that amount.
 In some cases, they do auto bank drafts for the amount.